 Professional Skills Course (if you have not yet taken this course you must do so within 12 months of becoming a Fellow)

-Once your name has appeared on the appropriate pass lists you will receive instructions on how to register as a Fellow.
+Once you have met all the requirements we will contact you with instructions on how to register as a Fellow.

 You might also like